encode/starlette/docs/routing.md

 If you want to use different routes for the same path based on the `Host` header.

+Note that port is removed from the `Host` header when matching.
+For example, `Host (host='example.org:3600', ...)` will not be processed even if the `Host` header is `example.org:3600`.
+Therefore, specify only the domain or IP address

 ```python
 site = Router()  # Use eg. `@site.route()` to configure this.
 api = Router()  # Use eg. `@api.route()` to configure this.